ankitects/anki-manual/src/resources.md

 Some medical students have banded together to make a paid-for guide focusing on the use of Anki in medical school: <https://courses.ankipalace.com/>

+Soren Bjornstad has written [a series of extensive articles](https://controlaltbackspace.org/categories/memory/) about memory, SRS and how to use Anki effectively.